microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ### MicroangioCT of mandible in a large animal model (Göttingen Minipig)

-Due to their similarity to humans in terms of anatomy, bone structure and bone remodeling, the Göttingen Minipig has become a well-accepted large animal model in preclinical dental and orofacial research (Wang et al., 2007, Pearce et al., 2007, Herring et al., 2011).
+Due to their similarity to humans in terms of anatomy, bone structure and bone remodeling, the Göttingen Minipig has become a well-accepted large animal model in preclinical dental and orofacial research [@doi:10.1111/j.1601-0825.2006.01337.x; @doi:10.22203/eCM.v013a01; @https://www.taylorfrancis.com/chapters/mono/10.1201/b11356-37/oral-biology-dental-models-peter-mcanulty-anthony-dayan-niels-christian-ganderup-kenneth-hastings?context=ubx&refId=312e20c9-b59f-46ee-8eed-104946f6a0d4].
-The stricter legal requirements regarding primates and the societal resistance against the use of companion animals, such as dogs and cats, have further enhanced the usage of Göttingen minipigs as animal models (Pearce et al., 2007).
+The stricter legal requirements regarding primates and the societal resistance against the use of companion animals, such as dogs and cats, have further enhanced the usage of Göttingen minipigs as animal models [@doi:10.22203/eCM.v013a01].

 Göttingen minipigs (Ellegaard Göttingen Minipig, Dalmose, Denmark) held under license 5.8.18-15672/2019 approved by the Malmö/Lund regional ethical committee, Sweden, were intramuscularly anesthetized (25-35 mg/kg, Dexdomitor; Orion Pharma Animal Health and 50-70 mg/kg, Zoletil 100 Vet, Virbac) and heparinized with 300 IE/kg intravenously (Heparin LEO, LEO Pharma).
 After heparin infusion, the pigs were euthanized with an intravenous dose (100 mg/kg) of pentobarbital (Euthanimal vet, VM Pharma).